-Looking back in time Moving on from Daycare to the Elementary School
+Looking back in time … Moving on from Daycare to Elementary School

 By Laura Tofinchio, Shelton, CT.

-(Ontheotherhand.org note: this essay will appear in the Helping Hands Foundation Newsletter.
+(Ontheotherhand.org note: this essay appeared in the Helping Hands Foundation Newsletter.
 Laura Tofinchio was kind enough to allow us to post the essay on this site.
 The essay has been modified slightly for this format.)